-As a result of the above-mentioned reaction mechanisms, ozone can be used for a large variety of purposes.
+As a result of the above-mentioned reaction mechanisms, ozone can be used for many purposes.
 Ozone is mainly applied in wastewater and drinking water purification (for disinfection).
 The application of ozone in the industrial branch is increasing.
-The food industry uses ozone for disinfection and the textile industry uses ozone for color removal.
+The food industry uses ozone for disinfection and the textile industry for color removal.

 The most significant benefit of ozone is its pure characteristic.
 It only oxidizes substances, and as a result, byproduct formation rarely occurs.

 Here are some of the most notable advantages of ozone:

 - Water Purification: Ozone is a powerful oxidizing agent and disinfectant.
 It is commonly used in water treatment to eliminate bacteria, viruses, parasites, and other contaminants.
 Ozone can efficiently kill microorganisms and break down organic compounds, leaving no harmful residues.